askedrelic/asktherelic.com/_posts/2010-04-05-my-perfect-osx-terminal-setup.markdown

 tags: ''
 title: My Perfect OSX Terminal Setup
 ---
-As a programmer and an part-time sysadmin, I spend a huge amount of time in the OSX Terminal and find it be one of the better CLI environments I've used, after some tweaking.
+As a programmer and a part-time sysadmin, I spend a huge amount of time in the OSX Terminal and find it be one of the better CLI environments I've used, after some tweaking.
 Windows + Powershell or CMD (shudder) is just terrible.
 Linux with Xterm comes close, but doesn't have the same easy usability that I enjoy about the OSX Terminal.
 Today, I'd like to share my tweaks and explain what I enjoy about them.

 Here is my general color scheme/terminal look.
 I'm running OSX 10.6.3 with 64-bit Terminal.
 All of these tweaks depend on [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php), a bundle loader which loads these tweaks.
 I'm running version 0.9.7a.